-data specifying the number of these carriers that are not independently owned and operated or have more than 1,500 employees, and thus are unable at this time to estimate with greater precision the number of paging carriers that would qualify as small business concerns under the SBA's definition.
-Consequently, we estimate that there are fewer than 172 small paging carriers that may be affected by the proposed rules, if adopted.
+Telecommunications Industry Revenue data, 172 carriers reported that they were engaged in the provision of either paging or "other mobile" services, which are placed together in the data.
+133 We do not have data specifying the number of these carriers that are not independently owned and operated or have more than 1,500 employees, and thus are unable at this time to estimate with greater precision the number of paging carriers that would qualify as small business concerns under the SBA's definition.
+Consequently, we estimate that there are fewer than 172 small paging carriers that may be affected by the proposed rules, herein adopted.
 We estimate that the majority of private and common carrier paging providers would qualify as small entities under the SBA definition.

 43. Mobile Service Carriers.
 Neither the Commission nor the SBA has developed a definition of small entities specifically applicable to mobile service carriers, such as paging companies.
-As noted above in the section concerning paging service carriers, the closest applicable definition under the SBA rules is that for radiotelephone (wireless) companies, 133 and the most recent Telecommunications Industry Revenue data shows that 172 carriers reported that they were engaged in the provision of either paging or "other mobile" services.
-134 Consequently, we estimate that there are fewer than 172 small mobile service carriers that may be affected by the proposed rules, if adopted.
+As noted above in the section concerning paging service carriers, the closest applicable definition under the SBA rules is that for radiotelephone (wireless) companies,134 and the most recent Telecommunications Industry Revenue data shows that 172 carriers reported that they were engaged in the provision of either paging or "other mobile" services.
+135 Consequently, we estimate that there are fewer than 172 small mobile service carriers that may be affected by the proposed rules, herein adopted.

 44. Broadband Personal Communications Service (PCS).
 The broadband PCS spectrum is divided into six frequency blocks designated A through F, and the Commission has held auctions for each block.
 The Commission defined "small entity" for Blocks C and F as an entity that has average gross revenues of less than \$40 million in the three previous calendar years.
-135 For Block F, an additional classification for "very small business" was added and is defined as an entity that, together with their affiliates, has average gross revenues of not more than \$15 million for the preceding three calendar years.
-136 These regulations defining "small entity" in the context of broadband PCS auctions have been approved by the SBA.
-137 No small businesses within the SBA-approved definition bid successfully for licenses in Blocks A and B. There were 90 winning bidders that qualified as small entities in the Block C auctions.
-A total of 93 small and very small business bidders won approximately 40% of the 1,479 licenses for Blocks D, E, and F. 138 Based on this information, we conclude that the number of small broadband PCS licensees will include the 90 winning C Block bidders and the 93 qualifying bidders in the D, E, and F blocks, for a total of 183 small entity PCS providers as defined by the SBA and the Commission's auction rules.
+136 For Block F, an additional classification for "very small business'' was added and is defined as an entity that, together with their affiliates, has average gross revenues of not more than \$15 million for the preceding three calendar years.
+137 These regulations defining "small entity" in the context of broadband PCS auctions have been approved by the SBA.
+138 No small businesses within the SBAapproved definition bid successfully for licenses in Blocks A and B. There were 90 winning bidders that qualified as small entities in the Block C auctions.
+A total of 93 small and very small business bidders won approximately 40% of the 1,479 licenses for Blocks D, E, and F. 139 Based on this information, we conclude that the number of small broadband PCS licensees will include the 90 winning C Block bidders and the 93 qualifying bidders in the D, E, and F blocks, for a total of 183 small entity PCS providers as defined by the SBA and the Commission's auction rules.